Mississippian shatter zone: Epidemics and the decline of the Indian slave trade

 While it is possible that earlier undocumented epidemics impacted the Indian population, the "Great Southeastern Smallpox Epidemic" from 1696 to 1715 had a severe impact on both white and Indian populations of the southeast, but especially on the Indians who had no inherited immunity to this disease of European origin.
 The epidemic began in Virginia in 1696 and spread along trading paths, reaching the Tunica in Louisiana in 1699.
 Recurrent epidemics occurred until 1715.
 A South Carolinian said "the Small-pox hath killed so many of them that we have little Reason to believe they will be Capable of doing any Harm to us for severall Years to Come."
 Scholars estimate that the deaths caused by the epidemic may have reduced populations of some Indian tribes by more than 60 percent.
 The deaths caused by the epidemics impacted the slave trade as there were fewer Indians to be captured and enslaved.
 South Carolinian slave traders responded to the reduction in their supply of potential slaves by forcing Indian tribes to hand over people to them who the tribes did not wish to see enslaved.
-The Indian resistance to the aggressive traders led to the Yamassee War in South Carolina from 1715-1717.
+The Indian resistance to the aggressive traders led to the Yamassee War in South Carolina from 1715 to 1717.

 The slave trade in Indians mostly ended after the Yamassee War.
 The Yamassee and their allies killed most of the English slave traders, the colonial governments took steps to regulate the colony's trading relationships with Indian tribes, and many Indian tribes, such as the Yamassee, continued to be anti-British after the war and established better relations with the Spanish and French.
 Several of the important southeastern Indian tribes learned to balance their relationships with the colonial powers, trading and accepting gifts from all, but establishing alliances with none.